thecapacity/a130/pages/policy.md

   c) Consider existing Federal contract solutions available to meet agency needs to avoid duplicative investments;

-  d) Structure acquisitions for major IT investments into useful segments with a narrow scope and brief duration in order to reduce risk, promote flexibility and interoperability, increase accountability, and better match mission need with current technology and market conditions;
+  d) Structure acquisitions for major IT investments into useful segments, with a narrow scope and appropriate duration, in order to reduce risk, promote flexibility and interoperability, increase accountability, and match mission need with current technology and market conditions;

   e) To the extent practicable, award all contracts which include IT within 180 days after the solicitation is issued and, if this deadline is not reached, consider the cancellation of the work related to the contract, and the IT acquired should be delivered within 18 months after the solicitation resulting in award of the contract was issued (41 U.S.C. § 2308);